bcc2020/bcc2020.github.io/location.md

 ##### Ride

 Toronto is served by [VIA Rail](https://www.viarail.ca) for train connections to Canada and the USA.
-Trains
+Trains generally stop at Toronto Union Station which is a short subway trip from the conference and the suggested hotels.

 ##### Drive